Jump Right In

 Ocean water is responsible for 71% of the Earth's surface and contains 97% of the planet's water.
 In addition, ocean water contains 35,000 parts per million (ppm) of salt.
 The point at which humans can taste salt in water is 3,500 ppm.
 Most chlorine generators require a salt content of 2,500 – 6,000 ppm.
 Optimal operation of a chlorine generator unit is one that requires less than 3,500 ppm.
 Salt content higher than 3,500 ppm can cause skin and eye irritation.

-Showering in soft water is the same as swimming in a modern day saline pool.
+Showering in soft water is the same as swimming in a modern-day saline pool.
 Generally, people who swim in a non-chlorine generator pool (a pool with no salt water in it) say that they feel like their skin dries more rapidly upon exiting the pool.
 The result of swimming in a traditionally chlorinated pool is dry, flakey skin.
 A salt-water pool (one with a chlorine generator) provides the swimmer with water that is smooth and skin that feels smooth leaves the swimmer feeling more refreshed.

 How does it work?